maros/Zway-ConditionSwitch/README.md

 ## conditions.conditionJunction, condition.conditionElements

-For complex conditions, multiple conditions may be combined using boolean junctions.
+For complex conditions, multiple conditions may be nested using boolean junctions.

 ## switches